 I am thankful for the PMC.

-I got involved in the PMC in 1980.
-When Billy told me that he was starting a fundraising bike ride, I thought it would be great fun.
+I got involved in the PMC in 1980, when my friend Billy Starr told me that he was starting a fundraising bike ride, I thought it would be great fun.
 I was happy it was for a charity, but, quite frankly, I was doing it because Billy had persuaded me.
-I was to attempt to ride more miles than I had ever ridden.
+We rode from Newton to the Cape the year before and it was challenging!
+For the inaugural PMC, I was attempting to ride more miles than I had ever ridden.
 I was doing it for the enjoyment, the challenge, and for Billy.
 Even though I completed the ride at night, with help from the headlights of the single support van, I enjoyed the ride more than I had anticipated.

 I was lucky, too.
 A few riders ended up in Malden instead of Plymouth.
 They were only 35 miles off course!
 There was no map.
 The mileage was advertised as 100 miles that first day.
 The actual mileage was more like 132!
 There was almost no food left by the time I got in.
 Rather than munching on some hamburgers and hot dogs, I ate what was left - the rolls!

 Despite all the issues with the ride, I felt great in having accomplished more than I ever thought I could.
 I knew I had to come back for more.
 And I've been coming back every year since.
-In 2024, I will be riding my 45th consecutive Pan Mass Challenge,
+In 2025, I will be riding my 46th consecutive Pan Mass Challenge.

-In 2011, cancer hit very close to home.
-I received a call from my son, Zak, who was 28 years old.
-He told me he was diagnosed with Hodgkin’s Lymphoma.
+In 2011, my son Zak, at 28 years old, told me he was diagnosed with Hodgkin’s Lymphoma.
 How ironic.
 I started riding when I was 28.
 I’ve devoted much of my adult life to fundraising for a cure for this disease.
-But cancer does not discriminate.
-My son has cancer!
-I remember thinking that all was going to be ok, fortunately, because he got the “good kind of cancer”.
-I knew the cure rates for Hodgkin’s were high.
+Both my kids have cancer.
+How can this be?
+Cancer does not discriminate.

-It was at this moment that I was, once again, happy that I was involved in the PMC.
+It is moments like these, unfortunately, that are a reminder why I stay involved in the PMC.
 The fundraising we’ve done, and we continue to do, is helping.
-I’m certain that our efforts will help to allow Zak to enjoy a healthy and long life.
-I'm fortunate to be able to say that in 2024, Zak is healthy, cancer-free and has a beautiful 7 year old girl named Devan!
+I’m certain that our efforts will help to allow Zak and Ali enjoy long, happy lives.
+Zak is cured, and Ali is on her way not being cured.

 I've been riding so long that the PMC and the Boston Red Sox gave me the thrill of a lifetime.
 For the PMC's 25th anniversary, I got to ride my bike on the outfield grass at Fenway Park.
 For the 30th anniversary of the ride, I got to throw out the first pitch!
 And in 2011, for the 32nd anniversary of the ride, my son, Zak, received the honor of throwing out the first pitch!
 He threw it right down the middle of the plate.
 So, here is our trivia question: Name the father and son who, separately, threw out the first pitch at Fenway Park between the years of 2009 and 2011? (see the photos)